The Palomar Mountain V-8’s

 Regional Group No. 148

 A Non-Profit Public Benefit Corporation (Incorporated August 7, 2001)

 Palomar Mountain V-8’s Regional Group of the Early Ford V-8 Club of America, Inc. (Regional Group No. 148) was formed November 8, 1996.
-Penfold’s Restaurant in Temecula, California was the site of the first organized meeting.
+Penfold’s Restaurant in Temecula, California was the site of the first organized meeting for the vintage ford owners club.
 The meeting was presided over by L. Bud Williams, the founder and first club President.
 In the first week, twelve (12) couples signed up and volunteered to fill all the positions to run this club, including our first newsletter editor, Marge Gilroy.